A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 Possibly the first pastiche founded in its totality on a blooper.
 The newly discovered Watsonian manuscript is found together with a letter from Mary Shelley ( P.iv).
 "I am sending you a copy of the completed story that I have just penned.
 I have left all references to you and Mr Holmes out of my story", she writes to Watson.
 Oh why didn't Mr Baranowski Google Mary Shelley to find out that she died in 1851, a good thirty years prior to Holmes and Watson's first meeting, and that Frankenstein was published in 1818, thirty-five or so years before Holmes was born?

 P.102: Holmes learns about the security arrangements at the temple from which the chalice has been stolen, and is told, "There is only one entrance and it is guarded night and day by heavily armed monks highly trained in the Order's marital arts..."
-And I always thought they were sworn to celibacy - I wonder what they do when they catch someone?
+And I always thought they were sworn to celibacy - I hate to think what they do when they catch an intruder.

 P.77: Jones expresses his desire to visit the grave of "A man named Robert Newton [who] was hanged for sheep stealing in 1821.
 He swore that he was innocent and predicted that grass would not grow upon his grave."
 Actually, the name of the man buried in Montgomery in 1821 was John Davies.